|Location||1 week||2 weeks||3 weeks||4 weeks|

 Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
 STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: email@example.com Phone: 1300 675 435 Thai Airways have competitive airfares on the internet and you may wish to compare with Malaysian and Cathay Pacific.

 Volunteers are required to submit a recent Working with Children Check or a police report – we can advise on how to arrange this.

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

 Your medical voluntary work may be eligible for CPD points as a Supervised Clinical Attachment from the RACGP (or your relevant college).
 We will send you a copy of the guiding information with your travel documents.

-We recommend that doctors advise their professional indemnity provider of their volunteer work in advance of travel.
+We recommend that doctors advise their professional indemnity provider of their medical volunteering in Nepal in advance of travel.

 Passports must be valid for 6 months AFTER you return home.

 A Tourist Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a visa on arrival at Kathmandu airport (currently US$25 for 15 days, US$40 for 30 days and US$100 for 90 days).
 Please take 2 passport sized photos with you and a black pen).